spinalcordtoolbox/spinalcordtoolbox/documentation/source/overview/testimonials.rst

     I am using SCT for treating MRIs at spinal levels in ALS patients; including structural images and DTI to obtain quantitative metrics.
-I have been using SCT since 2 years I found it easy to use with minimal knowledge on imaging processing.
+I have been using SCT for 2 years, and I have found it easy to use with minimal knowledge on imaging processing.
 It would be helpful to have more example data with the ways to analyze them.
-Thank you so much for providing this powerful tool
+Thank you so much for providing this powerful tool.

 .. admonition:: Alicia Cronin | Robarts Research Institute | London 🇨🇦